 <strong>Transferring Credit</strong><br />

 Students from other universities should first check with their school to make sure these units will transfer.
 Approval is up to the receiving institution.

-This course includes an introduction to the origins, principles, and practices of restorative justice.
-It explores roles of key stakeholders (victims, offenders, communities, justice systems), outlines the basic principles and values of restorative justice, and introduces some of the primary model of practice.
+Introduction to the origins, principles and practices of restorative justice.
+Explores role of key stakeholders (victims, offenders, communities, justice systems), outlines the basic principles and values of restorative justice, and introduces some of the primary models of practice.